 You mean apart from the fact that the name sounds romantic?
 Well, if there was a single country that experienced the double whammy of both Nazism and Communism within a short period, it was Hungary.

 During WWII, the Nazi proxy party in Hungary, the Arrow Cross party, a fascist organisation, unleashed total terror on the people of Budapest.
 Thousands of Hungarian Jews were rounded up and deported to extermination camps all over Europe.
 Some were executed in the city and dumped into the Danube.

 Then came the Soviets after Hitler lost the war.
 They imposed their own brand of terror on Hungary and Budapest.
 Citizens were reduced to subjects and killed on the flimsiest reason.

-So, I was in Budapest to experience another brand of Jewish subjugation and communist oppression.
-To that end, I was very keen on visiting the Dohany Street Synagogue – the largest Jewish synagogue in Europe – Memento Park, with its giant sculptures venerating communism, the fascist Arrow Cross Party torture chamber – House of Terror – and Shoes on the Danube Promenade memorial.
+Consequently, I was in Budapest to learn more about Jewish subjugation and communist oppression.
+To that end, I was very keen to visit the Dohany Street Synagogue – the largest Jewish synagogue in Europe, Memento Park, with its giant sculptures venerating communism, the Arrow Cross Party torture chamber – House of Terror and Shoes on the Danube Promenade memorial.